zonbodiggs/libasm_42_Lyon/README.md

 ==
 ⚠️ Write your own tests, It's a very essential part of programming. ⚠️ ==
+### ⚠️ tester in build, i try to make a dynamique tester for your own libasm ⚠️
 This repository includes a simple tester in C to help you check libasm implementation.
 To run the tests, use the following command:
 ## test mandatory part